EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

   requirements
 - `issuer` required, the base URL of our IdentityServer instance.
 This will allow oidc-client to query the metadata endpoint so it can validate the tokens
-- `client_id` required, the id of the client we want to use when hitting the authorization endpoint
+- `client_id` required, the ID of the client we want to use when hitting the authorization endpoint
 - `client_secret` optional, a value the offers better security to the message flow